harridw/Course-5-Storm-Data/Storm_Data.md

 adjustment applied to each of the event types.
 Hurricane (Typhoon) is another Event Type where the outlier adjustment made a significant change in Total Damage.

+This table lists comparison of economic consequences for each event type:
+1. Compares Total Damages inclusive of outlier, before adjustment  [TTL_INIT]
+2. Total Damages with outliers adjusted to mean  [TTL_ADJ], in descending order

 ```r
 economic.adj <- merge(economic.mean, economic.max, by = "EVENT_TYPE")
 economic.adj <- select(economic.adj, EVENT_TYPE, TTLDMG.x, TTLDMG.y)